 DIY Van Roof Rack

-A DIY Van Roof Rack offers you the possibility to cut off a large part of your fuel costs.
-This surface mount guide allows you to install a roof rack with legs and solar panels onto your van.
-If you follow this DIY step-by-step approach, you will safely mount four solar panels on a sturdy roof rack that won't make any noises or vibrations even at high speeds.
+A DIY Van Roof Rack can cut off a large part of your fuel costs.
+This surface mount guide lets you install a roof rack with legs and solar panels onto your van.
+If you follow this DIY step-by-step approach, you will safely mount four solar panels on a sturdy roof rack that won't make any noises or vibrations, even at high speeds.
 This guide will give you step-by-step instructions on how to hook up a roof rack for your van that will allow you to turn it into an off-grid living machine!
-It's like having a complete RV/Camper without paying the price of a brand new rig.
+It's like having a complete RV/Camper without paying the price of a brand-new rig.

 Roof Rack without Rattle